yukikitayama/music/music_composition_2.md

 **Related keys** are keys that are closer to each other on the **circle of 5ths**.

+**Pivot tone modulation (common-tone modulation)** uses a **single tone** that is common to both the starting key and the destination key in order to modulate.

 **Sequential modulation** is modulation through a **chromatic sequence**.

-**Direct modulation** is modulation that is abrupt.
+**Direct modulation (abrupt modulation)** is modulation that is abrupt.
 It doesn't use pivot chords, pivot tones, altered chords or sequences to help smooth out the modulation.
 Direct modulation is also referred to as **phrase modulation** because this type of modulation typically occurs between two phrases.
+Also appear between sections.

 **Triplet** is 3 of one type of note played in the same amount of time as 2 of the same type of note.
 The most common way to indicate triplets is with a single number 3 placed over or under the notes with or without a bracket or curved line.
 The triplet can be written as a rator like `3:2`.